thegrumpys/odop/docs/Help/DesignTypes/spring_oview.md

 high stresses.
 Unless the design of a compression spring is constrained by rate or solid height considerations, the factor of safety at point 2, solid and cycle life should all be close to 1.0.
-If a long cycle life is not necessary, the FS\_CYCLE\_LIFE may actually be less than 1.0.
-A minimum weight design should have the value of %\_AVAIL\_DEFLECT close to the maximum value for allowable for the application.
+If a long cycle life is not necessary, the FS\_CycleLife may actually be less than 1.0.
+A minimum weight design should have the value of %\_Avail_Deflect close to the maximum value for allowable for the application.

 If low risk of failure or a long cycle life is desired, the spring should operate at relatively low stresses.
-The spring should have factors of safety, including FS\_CYCLE\_LIFE, that are significantly greater than 1.0.
+The spring should have factors of safety, including FS\_CycleLife, that are significantly greater than 1.0.

-If a compression spring is intended for operation without lateral support it should have a ratio of free length to coil diameter (SLENDERNESS) below approximately 4 to avoid buckling.
+If a compression spring is intended for operation without lateral support it should have a ratio of free length to coil diameter (Slenderness) below approximately 4 to avoid buckling.
 Lateral support is usually provided by operation in a sleeve or over a post.
-The constraint SLENDERNESS MAX can be used to restrict the search to designs that will not tend to buckle.
-Note that the value of SLENDERNESS is not constrained in the default start point (startup) and thus the search may produce designs that are prone to buckling.
+The constraint Slenderness MAX can be used to restrict the search to designs that will not tend to buckle.
+Note that the value of Slenderness is not constrained in the default start point (startup) and thus the search may produce designs that are prone to buckling.
 The compression spring REPORT 1 tab will provide an indication as to the possibility of bucking for your specific design and loading condition.

-Please review the discussion in the RESTRICTIONS section of the documentation to insure that you apply ODOP:Spring appropriately.
+Please review the discussion in the [Restrictions](../../About/Legal/Restrictions) section of the documentation to insure that you apply ODOP:Spring appropriately.
 The design equations in the current release of ODOP:Spring do NOT cover all possible spring applications.

-More precise treatments of this subject are available in the sources listed in the REFERENCES section of the documentation.
+More precise treatments of this subject are available in the sources listed in the REFERENCES section of the documentation (below).

 **Technique:**